-Understand what makes you a target of an IRS Audit, including immediate protective measures all crypto traders should take today.
+Understand what makes you a target of an IRS audit, including the immediate protective measure all crypto traders should take today.

 Before digging into the nitty-gritty of what happens during an IRS audit, it's critical to understand protective measures you can begin today that immediately reduce your chances of getting an IRS audit.